Android-for-Python/androidstorage4kivy/README.md

 ### Overview

 The Chooser class enables opening an Android Chooser, the chosen 'shared file' or 'shared files' is returned in a callback.

+As an alternative to the Android Chooser, you may want to implement your own custom picker.
+There is an example of this in the [music_service_example](https://github.com/Android-for-Python/music_service_example).
+That picker queries the Mediastore and hirearchicaly organizes music by genre, album, and track; displaying album art.
+The same approach can be used to custom pick from other media.

 ### API